About me

 My career trajectory took a wild turn for the better when I launched my newsletter.
 The opportunities that it opened up were completely unexpected and unplanned.
 I just wanted to keep up with the latest in fintech and find it all in one destination - so I created the newsletter.
 I launched it publicly in Oct, 2020 as a way to externalise what I was already sending to the senior leadership at the firrm.
 Thankfully there were some organic supporters which helped the newsletter grow.
 Covid enforced lockdowns helped me keep up the cadence of publishing every week.
 Consistency is tough but the rewards are unbelievable.

-I'm just so lucky that today, Fintech Inside is read globally by thousands of decision makers and leaders in financial services.
+I'm lucky that today, Fintech Inside is read globally by thousands of decision makers and leaders in financial services.
 Senior executives and fintech leaders from Amazon, Google, Apple, Facebook, a16z, CRED, EY, Groww, HDFC Bank, ICICI Bank, RBI, IDFC First Bank, NPCI, Matrix Partners, Nexus Venture Partners, Softbank, PayU, Razorpay, and more read the newsletter!

 I joined Emphasis Ventures (EMVC), an early-stage, fintech-focussed venture fund, in 2021 - just before the more horrific second wave of covid struck India.
 At EMVC, I did a lot within a short period of time - made new investments, managed majority of the portfolio, did some work on brand building and much more internal work.
 The most important aspect of this stint was the partnerships I was able to build with the portfolio founders.
 It's the most gratifying aspect of work for me.